-Records of sightings for the year should be sent to the Hampshire County Recorder, Keith Betton.
+Records of sightings for 2020 should be sent to the Hampshire County Recorder, Keith Betton.

 email: Keith Betton